 You can measure your current website speed with free website speed tests such as Google PageSpeed Insights or Pingdom.
-These tools measure and evaluate performance; in addition, they can be helpful when taking network-independent aspects into account, such as media content or HTML code structures.
-The Google tool is particularly useful for an analysis of both the desktop version and the mobile version of your website, as it can give you suggestions on how to improve.
+These tools measure and evaluate web page performance.
+In addition, they can be helpful when taking network-independent aspects into account, such as media content or HTML code structures.
+The Google tool, for example, analyzes both the desktop version and the mobile version of your website, providing you with an overview of what to improve.

-If you’re asking yourself which aspects affect the loading time of a website, you’ve come to the right place.
-We reveal what typically slows your website down; if your website speed has indeed been affected, we also go through possible solutions to improve it.
+If you’re wondering which aspects affect the load time of a website, you’ve come to the right place.
+In this article, we’ll reveal what factors typically slow down a website; if your website speed has indeed been affected, and we’ll go through possible solutions to improve it.

-You should first ask yourself: does your current hosting platform fulfil the requirements of your web project?
-In general, many website operators want to save money when it comes to server performance and capacity, and just go with the cheapest option.
-But there is a downside to such frugality: for instance, the platform could lack the necessary bandwidth to handle all user requests.
-With cheap hosting solutions, several parties share a server, which doesn’t allow much growth or increased visitor numbers to one particular website.
+You should first ask yourself: does your current hosting platform fulfill the requirements of your web project?
+Most website operators want to save money when choosing a host and tend to select the cheapest option available.
+But this comes at the expense of server performance and capacity.
+And there’s a downside to frugality: for instance, the platform could lack the necessary bandwidth to handle all user requests.
+With cheap hosting solutions, several parties share a server, which doesn’t allow much growth or increased visitor numbers to a particular website.
 Another typical mistake is to host your website on a server located abroad, which actually increases your website’s loading times.

 What to do:

 - Use flexible hosting solutions with unlimited web space and traffic